-Bisexuality is the attraction to both sexes, or, in other words, all people.
+Bisexuality is the capability of attraction to both sexes, or, in other words, all people.
 Bisexual people may have prefrences or a solid lack thereof, but either way are still bisexual.
 Bisexuality is not "half gay, half straight", but instead, a single, whole orientation seperate from either.

 The Bisexual Pride Flag

 Now, contrary to a certain popular misconception, the colors on the bi flag are not "pink for girls" and "blue for boys"!
 How backwards and stereotypical that would be.

 The meaning of our colors is actually a lot more beautiful than that: blue, for opposite sex attraction; pink, for same sex attraction; and a smaller stripe of purple, the color that comes from blending blue and pink, represents the area in-between those two attractions.

 This flag was created in 1998 by Michael Page.

 The Biangles, the inspiration for the bi flag, were originally created for the Boston Bi Woman's Community.
 The meaning here is the same.